wilsonmar/SAP-HANA/README.md

 Removing obstacles yields more transparency for better collaboration.

 ## Measurement
-Because one of the objectives to HANA adoption is to replace traditional overnight batch processing with real-time processes, measurements of batch processing has become an obsolete concept.
+One of the objectives to HANA adoption is to replace traditional overnight batch processing with real-time processes.

+This renders measurements of batch processing an obsolete concept.

 Thus, measurements of improvement under HANA needs to focus not on just on the technical